-- 6-digit serial number of your pump

-- whether you are using an 512/712 model pump (those require special setup steps that other model pumps do not)

-- whether you are using an Explorer board

-- if not an Explorer board, and not a Carelink stick, you'll need to enter the mmeowlink port for TI stick.

-See here for directions on finding your port
+- 6-digit serial number of your pump - whether you are using an Explorer board - if not an Explorer board, and not a Carelink stick, you'll need to enter the mmeowlink port for TI stick.
+See here for directions on finding your port - if you're using a Carelink, you will NOT be using mmeowlink.
+After you finish setup you need to check if the line radio_type = carelink is present in your pump.ini file.

-- if you're using a Carelink, you will NOT be using mmeowlink.
-After you finish setup you need to check if the line radio_type = carelink is present in your pump.ini file. - CGM method: The options are g4-upload, g4-local-only, g5, mdt, and xdrip. - Note: OpenAPS also attempts to get BG data from your Nightscout.
-OpenAPS will always use the most recent BG data regardless of the source.
-As a consequence, if you use FreeStyle Libre or any other CGM system that gets its data only from Nightscout, you'll be fine choosing any of the options above. - Note: For Medtronic 640G (CGM) users, it is recommended that you enter 'xdrip' otherwise the BG values may not be read from your Nightscout.
-(The reason being, the 'MDT' option applies only for the enlite sensor attached to the actual pump you're looping with) - Note: G4-upload will allow you to have raw data when the G4 receiver is plugged directly into the rig. - Nightscout URL and API secret (or NS authentication token, if you use that option) - BT MAC address of your phone, if you want to pair for BT tethering to personal hotspot (letters should be in all caps) - Note, you'll still need to do finish the BT tethering as outlined here after setup. - · Your desired max-iob - whether you want Autosensitivity and/or Autotune enabled - whether you want any carbs-required Pushover notifications (and if you do, you'll need your Pushover API token and User Key)
+- CGM method: The options are q4-qo, q5, q5-upload, q6, q6-upload, mdt, xdrip, and xdrip-js. - The various G4/G5/G6 options are for plugging a physical receiver into the rig with USB. - If you would like the rig to communicate directly with your G5/G6 transmitter over Bluetooth (most likely in place of a receiver, using Alternate Channel mode), choose xdrip-js. - Do not choose MDT unless you are using an Enlite sensor attached to the pump you're looping with.
+If you use FreeStyle Libre or Medtronic 640G as a CGM, or any other CGM system that gets its data only from Nightscout, you should choose g4-go, g5, or g6.
+OpenAPS also attempts to get BG data from your Nightscout.
+OpenAPS will always use the most recent BG data regardless of the source, so if offline looping is unavailable, if will try to pull from NS, and vice versa. - Nightscout URL and API secret (or NS authentication token, if you use that option) - BT MAC address of your phone, if you want to pair for BT tethering to personal hotspot (letters should be in all caps) - Note, you'll still need to do finish the BT tethering as outlined here after setup. - · Your desired max-iob - whether you want Autosensitivity and/or Autotune enabled - whether you want any carbs-required Pushover notifications (and if you do, you'll need your Pushover API token and User Key)